 To remain on our register, the health and care professionals we regulate must be fit to practise.
 By fitness to practise we mean where a registrant has the skills, knowledge, character and health to practise safely and effectively.
 It is about more than being a competent health and care professional.
 As well as the need for registrants to keep their skills and knowledge up to date, and to work within their field of competence, fitness to practise requires registrants to treat service users with dignity and respect and to act with honesty and integrity.
-Full details are set out in our standards of conduct, performance and ethics.

-1 Article 3(4) and (4A) of the Health Professions Order (2001) states that the HCPC's over-arching objective is to protect the public and sets out how this objective should be pursued.
+1 Article 3(4) and (4A) of the Health Professions Order (2001) states that the HCPC's over-arching objective is to protect the public, and sets out how this objective should be pursued.